anamolshrestha-41/Tiktactoe-repo/README.md

 - "O" and "X" as turn for players
 - alert message
 - 9 boxes with good UserInterface
-- sounds added in progress (Background, Clicks, and winning)
+- sounds added(Background, Clicks, and winning)